vestrel00/contacts-android/docs/data/delete-data-sets.md

 .commit()
 ```

-If you want to delete all given data in a single atomic transaction,
+If you want to delete all specified data in a single atomic transaction,

 ```kotlin
 .commitInOneTransaction()